Juniper/contrail/REVIEW.md

 +{% for schema in schemas %}{% if schema.Type != "abstract" and schema.ID %}
 +	Create{{ schema.JSONSchema.GoName }}(context.Context, *Create{{ schema.JSONSchema.GoName }}Request) (*Create{{ schema.JSONSchema.GoName }}Response, error)
 ```

+## Tests

+### Parameters

+UUIDs in tests (both yaml and go) should be in beefbeef-beef-beef-beef-beefbeef1002
+format.
+It makes it easier to maintain and navigate through scenarios.